 Regardless of where you live, you’ll likely use the resources of the university’s Department of Transportation Services (DOTS).
 In addition to operating several campus-based routes that run up to 20 hours per day, Shuttle-UM buses travel to local neighborhoods, Metro stations, shops, restaurants and nearby apartment communities.
 All you need to ride Shuttle-UM is your student ID.

-First- and second-year students who live in residence halls may purchase parking permits and bring their vehicles to campus on a space-available basis.
+Eligible students who live in residence halls may purchase parking permits and bring their vehicles to campus on a space-available basis.
 A range of permits, including options for carpoolers and students who plan to drive to campus only occasionally, are available for off-campus students.
 DOTS also offers services for students who commute by bicycle.

 Welcome to the University of Maryland!